How You Value Your Self as An Adult Comes from Your Childhood Experiences

 Let’s take a couple of examples… say you work your Self to burn out for your job, because you’ve grown up thinking you are your job – that your value lies within what you do.
 What about when you’re emotionally, physically and mentally exhausted?

 Or, for instance, you know you need a time out for rest and rejuvenation so you plan to put your Self first and give your Self a weekend of rest time.
-Say a friend or family member calls and asks for your help this weekend.
+Say a friend or family member calls and asks for your help that weekend...
 What do you say?

 Five tips to start building your own self-value